 *By submitting your information, you agree to the terms of this website and authorize Veterans Own to call you, even if you are on the Do Not Call List.

-Veterans Own is a network of licensed medical providers.
-Providers within the group share a common goal, which is to help Veterans obtain the benefits they deserve.
+Veterans Own LLC is affiliated with licensed medical providers.
+Providers within the group share a common goal, which is to help Veterans receive accurate exams and benefits.

 No. The Veterans Affairs makes the ruling decision on all claims submitted.
 If your disabilities warrant an increase and your DBQ’s are completed correctly, you have a high probability of success.
 Veterans Assisting Veterans does not make any promises or guarantees.